Lunghani-Shilubane/31st-Emporium/README.md

 * Information about the store
 * Pictures

-Payment dropdown:
+Cart dropdown:
-* Only appears when the cart is clicked on
+* Only appears when the cart is clicked
 Includes:
 * Items selected with name, quantity and total price
+* A Go to payment button

+Payment modal:
+* Input fields for billing info
+* input fields for shipping info
+* Payment method selection
-* A purchase button
+* A confirm purchase button
+* A success message if all the information is filled
+* A redirection button, which sends the user back to the product page

 Technical requirements